-New Hampshire Emergency Order #40 (extension of Emergency Order #17 stay at home and closure of non- essential businesses order) 5/18/2020 Restaurants - Outdoor Dining Yes Yes Yes Yes - see next column Pursuant to Emergency Order #40, Exhibit C (discussed above), restaurants are allowed to open for outdoor dining beginning May 18, 2020 Emergency Order #40, Exhibit C, with links and added industry- specific operating guidelines for Dental.
-New Hampshire Emergency Order #40 (extension of Emergency Order #17 stay at home and closure of non- essential businesses order) 5/1/2020 Air businesses deemed providers of Essential services , including but not limited to Law Enforcement/Public Safety/First Responders; Food/Agriculture; Health Care/Public Health/Human Services; Energy; Waste/Wastewater; Transportation/Logistics; Public Works; Communications/Information Technology; Other Community- Based Essential Functions (e.g., elections personnel, weather forecasters); Manufacturing; Hazardous Materials; Financial Yes Yes Yes Yes - see next column home and closure of non-essential businesses order) to May 31, 2020, along with setting forth business operations guidelines and what businesses may resume operations prior to May 31, 2020.
+N ew Hampshire Emergency Order #40 (extension of Emergency Order #17 stay at home and closure of non- essential businesses order) 5/18/2020 Restaurants - Outdoor Dining Yes Yes Yes Yes - see next column Pursuant to Emergency Order #40, Exhibit C (discussed above), restaurants are allowed to open for outdoor dining beginning May 18, 2020 Emergency Order #40, Exhibit C, with links and added industry- specific operating guidelines for Dental.
+N ew Hampshire Emergency Order #40 (extension of Emergency Order #17 stay at home and closure of non- essential businesses order) 5/1/2020 All businesses deemed providers of 'Essential Services', including but not limited to Law Enforcement/Public Safety/First Responders; Food/Agriculture; Health Care/Public Health/Human Services; Energy; Waste/Wastewater; Transportation/Logistics; Public Works; Communications/Information Technology; Other Community- Based Essential Functions (e.g., elections personnel, weather forecasters); Manufacturing; Hazardous Materials; Financial Services; Chemical; Defense Industrial Base; Real Estate Transactions/Agents/Brokers; and Other Retail - Curbside Pick Up or Delivery.
+Golf Courses, Cosmetology - Barbershops and Salons , and Drive-In Movie Theaters may open again starting 5/11/2020 if they operate according to certain guidelines.
+Yes Yes Yes Yes - see next column This order issued May 1, 2020 extends Emergency Order #17 (stay at home and closure of non-essential businesses order) to May 31, 2020, along with setting forth business operations guidelines and what businesses may resume operations prior to May 31, 2020.
 Exhibit B sets forth general screening, hygiene, exposure mitigation, and social distancing guidelines for all New Hampshire employers and employees that are either providing Essential Services or that are re-opening all or a portion of their operations.
-Exhibit C sets forth industry-specific operating guidelines (including but not limited to Emergency Order #40.
-Exhibit C, with links and added industry- specific operating guidelines for Dental.
-New Jersey Announcement 6/24/2020 Effective midnight on June 24, New York, New Jersey and Connecticut are imposing a 14-day quarantine period for individuals coming into New York, New Jersey, and Connecticut from a state with a positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10% or higher positivity rate over a 7-day rolling average.
-N/A N/A N/A Yes - see next column New York, New Jersey and Connecticut will continually update and publish on their respective websites a list of states to which the new advisory applies.
-This information will be updated regularly.
-Reporting indicates that states currently covered include: currently applied to Alabama, Arizona, Arkansas, Florida, North Carolina, South Carolina, Texas, Utah and Washington.
-N/A New Jersey Executive Order No. 156 6/22/2020 Indoor gatherings (25% occupancy), but not more than 100 persons; outdoor gatherings (250 or fewer) Yes No Yes Yes See order for full details of restrictions N/A
+Exhibit C sets forth industry-specific operating guidelines (including but not limited to guidelines for Food Services, Campgrounds, State Parks, Hospitals - Elective Procedures, Manufacturing, and Retail) instead of the more general guidelines of Exhibit B. Exhibit D sets forth what businesses may resume operations on May 11, 2020 instead of May 31, 2020, including Golf Courses, Cosmetology - Barbershops and Salons , and Drive-In Movie Theaters, and includes guidelines by which those businesses must operate.
+Emergency Order #40, Exhibit C, with links and added industry- specific operating guidelines for Dental.
+N ew Jersey Executive Order No. 175 8/14/2020 Permitting the reopening of in-person instruction at all schools Yes Yes Yes Yes See order for full reopening requirements.
+N/A N ew Jersey Executive Order No. 173 7/4/2020 Limits indoor gatherings to 25% of occupancy (max of 25 persons, minimum of 10 persons) Yes No Yes Yes Revises Order No. 156 to limit number of persons.
+N/A